 - Unborn Child Option (CHIP-Funded): The ‘unborn child option’ permits states to consider a fetus as a qualifying child for purposes of CHIP coverage, regardless of the mother’s immigration or citizenship status.

-HealthCare.gov offers a tool to help you determine whether you qualify for CHIP and Medicaid programs in your state.
-Use their chart to see what coverage options are available, based on your income and family size.
+HealthCare.com offers a tool to help you determine whether you qualify for CHIP and Medicaid programs in your state.
+Use our subsidy chart to see if you meet income guidelines based on your family size.

 Regardless of where you live, all CHIP programs are required to provide children with the following healthcare benefits: